-Ten Who Were Taken called Taken for short - extremely similar to Wheel of Time's Forsaken, albeit generally better at living up to their reputationsnote The original Taken are Soulcatcher, Limper, Shapeshifter, Stormbringer, Howler, Moonbiter, Nightcrawler, Hanged Man, Faceless Man, and Bonegnasher; they worked for the Dominator and then the Lady, but neither of those are considered part of this group.
-One of their most characteristic traits is that they do what their name implies - Soulcatcher steals souls, Limper limps, Howler howls, Shapeshifter changes shapes, Stormbringer controls storm and so on.
-Their other characteristic trait is that they're very hard to kill- this is true of all wizards in this setting, who are longer lived and more durable than muggles scaling with how generally powerful they are- but the Taken are strong enough to be effectively immortal and capable of recovering from pretty much anything short of total body destruction.
+The Ten Who Were Takennote extremely similar to Wheel of Time's Forsaken, albeit generally better at living up to their reputations, called Taken for short note The original Taken are Soulcatcher, the Limper, Shapeshifter, Stormbringer, the Howler, Moonbiter, Nightcrawler, the Hanged Man, the Faceless Man, and Bonegnasher; they worked for the Dominator and later the Lady, but neither of those are considered part of this group.
+As is typical for wizards in that setting, their names are descriptive - Soulcatcher steals souls, the Limper limps, the Howler howls uncontrollably, Shapeshifter changes shapes, Stormbringer controls the weather, and so on.
+Typically, they are extremely hard to kill; this is true of all wizards, who are longer lived and more durable than muggles, but the Taken are strong enough to be effectively immortal, and capable of recovering from pretty much anything short of total body destruction.

-Later in the series, another one shows up- the Shadowmasters (Longshadow, Stormshadow, Moonshadow, and Shadowspinner).
-They're not quite as dangerous, both because there's only four of them and their leader Longshadow is a paranoid nutcase who isn't nearly as good at keeping them in line as the Dominator and later the Lady were for the Taken, but they're still leaps and bounds beyond almost anyone else.
-It's eventually revealed that one of the Shadowmasters, Stormshadow, was actually the Taken Stormbringer, giving her the dubious distinction of being the only person to be on both groups.
+Later in the series another group is introduced — the Shadowmastersnote Longshadow, Stormshadow, Moonshadow, and Shadowspinner.
+They're not quite as dangerous, both because there's only four of them and because their leader, Longshadow, is a paranoid nutcase who isn't nearly as good at keeping them in line as the Dominator and the Lady did with the Taken, but they're still terrifying enough to conquer and terrorise the entirety of the Shadowlands.
+It's eventually revealed that Stormshadow used to be the Taken Stormbringer, giving her the dubious distinction of being part of both groups.

 The Death Eaters from Harry Potter are Voldemort's henchmen.
 They have the same dress code, their own names, and some other factoid to them.
 Lucius Malfoy, Bellatrix Lestrange, Severus Snape, Peter "Wormtail" Pettigrew and Fenrir Greyback are the most significant recurring Death Eaters; others such as Professor Quirrell, Barty Crouch Jr., the Carrow siblings, and Yaxley have significant roles in one book, and there are number of others (Rookwood, Avery, Dolohov, Rowle, etc.) who are namedropped/show up often, but get little development.